gfrey/gkstat/README.md

-# gkstat
+# G(o)KStat:

-G(o)KStat: library to read solaris' kstat data
+This is a small library to read solaris' kstat data.